From Egg to Epic Journey: The Life Cycle of The Prince William Sound Salmon

 A School of Salmon, Prince William Sound

 As we celebrate Earth Day, it is important to take a moment to appreciate the natural cycles that occur on our planet, including the life cycle of Prince William Sound wild salmon.
 These migratory creatures have one of the most impressive and complex natural processes in the animal kingdom.
-Their journey from egg to adult and back again is not only awe-inspiring but also has important ecological and economical benefits.
+Their journey from egg to adult and back again is not only awe-inspiring but also has important ecological and economic benefits.
 These fish are born in freshwater rivers and streams, then embark on a monumental voyage to the ocean, only to return to their birthplace to spawn and die.
 It's like a never-ending cycle of life and death, and it's truly fascinating!

 The Importance of Migration